 The skin of the scalp is unique because it has the highest density of hair follicles.
 The scalp can be afflicted my many disorders from superficial to infestation.
-Several scalp problems can cause itching, irritation, dandruff and even hair loss.
+Several scalp disorders can cause itching, irritation, dandruff and even hair loss.

 Below are some of the common conditions which can affect the skin of the scalp.